Trilldog13/ai-recruitment-frameworks/README.md

 # ai-recruitment-frameworks
 Reusable AI prompt frameworks designed to reduce admin, improve consistency, and support smarter tech hiring.
+Just copy and paste the prompts into Gemini "Gems", or create a GPT for instant results.

 # 🤖 AI Prompt Frameworks for Tech Recruitment  (for Gemini) ("Gems")